 [Above] The Loki eruption (top) was captured in the Io discovery picture (see website logo) as a bright spot on the boundary between day and night called the terminator, on Io.
 The discovery picture also features the Pele eruption found by Linda off the limb of Io, the first volcanic eruption seen beyond Earth.
 The Pillars of creation (bottom) captured by the Hubble Space Telescope, where new stars and potentially, planetary systems are being born.
 Courtesy: NASA Logo Design: David Meyer

 Linda Morabito began her undergraduate work in Astronomy at the University of Southern California, with an emphasis on extragalactic astronomy and cosmology.
 She joined Jet Propulsion Laboratory in 1973 as a temporary summer employee and then again in 1974 after securing her undergraduate degree in Astronomy.
 Linda worked as a senior engineer in the Outer Planet and Navigation Section at Jet Propulsion Laboratory from 1974 to 1981.
 She was a member of NASA's Viking Flight Team and was a guest investigator on the Viking Extended Mission to Mars.
 In 1979, she discovered the currently active extraterrestrial volcanism on Jupiter's moon Io.
 She has served on several state-of-the-art planetary and extragalactic education programs for student researchers in association with NASA spacecraft missions.
-She is currently an Associate Professor of Astronomy at Victor Valley College in Victorville, CA where she is conducting research on a new cosmological model of an accretion universe.
+She is currently an Associate Professor of Astronomy at Victor Valley College in Victorville, CA where she is conducting research on a new cosmological model of an accretion universe, and on the historical perception of this age of science.

 "Hundreds of beautiful photos, from Io to galaxies to a rabbit a portrait of Ray Bradbury, and Linda's chatty blog notes, rambling enthusiastically from Mars rovers to speculations about religion and the nature of the universe.
 Ideal for electronic media, where the photos just glow."